elikeyz/quick-credit/README.md

 Quick Credit is an online lending platform that provides short term soft loans to individuals.
 This helps solve problems of financial inclusion as a way to alleviate poverty and empower low income earners.

+## Documentation
+You can view the documentation on this [link](https://elikeyz-quick-credit.herokuapp.com/api-docs)

 ## Technologies used
 - Node (Server Environment)
 - Express (Web Framework)